In this article, we will learn the three most common ways to solve a quadratic function easily and quickly.

 Solve the following equation:

-and this is because there is a quadratic term (meaning raised to the second power),
+This is due to the fact that there is a quadratic term (meaning raised to the second power),

 The first step in solving a quadratic equation is always arranging it in a form where all terms on one side are ordered from highest to lowest power (in descending order from left to right) and 0 on the other side,